clux/kubecon2020/source/slides.md

 ```

 notes:

-- Reconcile; One where you write idempotent (not going to talk about how to write resilient controllers, all normal advice (kbuilder etc) applies).
+- Reconcile; One where you write your idempotent, and resilient reconciliation loop (we have examples, but no time, normal guidelines apply).
 - Second one is an error handler.
-You might want to check every error dilligently within the reconciler, but you can also just use `?`.
-- if you have those, then it's just hooking up events and contexts:
+So you can use `?` and have a default error policy if anything unexpected goes wrong.

 ---
 ### Building Controllers